A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: Results

 After demonstrating how well the trained network can decipher the data, on part of which it has been trained.
 We take one step further to appraise the network performance on unseen data generated from a different mixed channel with the branching ratios of ${\rm Br}_{(e,b ,W,\mu)} = (0.34, 0.22, 0.22, 0.22)$.
+The comparisons of the input vectors for neural networks, $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$, of $e^- e^+$ (red), $b \bar{b}$ (blue) and the mixed channel (black) are displayed in Fig.~\ref{Fig:inputvec}.
 From Fig.~\ref{Fig:mixedchannel}, it is very intriguing to see that the network which only sees data from four independent channels yields relatively precise, consistent predictions~(black curve) on the newly mixed channel compared to the MCMC scans~(black dots).
-The 95$\%$ confidence limit for the mixed channel lies between those of the $b \bar{b}$ and $e^- e^+$ channels as expected~(recall the bounds on the $W^- W^+$ and $\mu^- \mu^+$ channels are similar to $b \bar{b}$ channel due to the similar energy spectra).
+The 95$\%$ confidence limit for the mixed channel lies between those of the $b \bar{b}$ and $e^- e^+$ channels as expected~(recall the bounds on the $W^- W^+$ and $\mu^- \mu^+$ channels are similar to $b \bar{b}$ channel due to the similar energy spectra); see also Fig.~\ref{Fig:inputvec}.
 There also exist wiggles on the curves of prediction that originate from the noise on the training data.
 In this case, we have demonstrated that the trained network is capable of producing quantitatively correct exclusion limits on a channel with arbitrary branching ratios.
 It is plausible that similar performance can also be attained in completely new annihilation channels such as $\tau^-\tau^+$ or $u\bar{u}$, as their energy spectra are not too different from the four channels considered here.
 Moreover, to infer the exclusion limit on the mixed channel, we generated 595 data points which take \texttt{MontePython} roughly 10 days when running with 256 CPUs in parallel.
 On the other hand, it only takes the network less than a minute to predict values of $\delta \chi^2$ for these 595 data points, underscoring the striking efficiency of the neural network as an estimator of the CMB constraints.

 To conclude, the neural network has been proven to be a competent, time-saving method to obtain CMB constraints on DM annihilation.
 When properly trained with an sufficient amount of data, it delivers consistent results even on unseen data, avoids enormous workload of MCMC scans, and greatly reduces the time needed to attain the results.
 We summarize our results in Table.~\ref{tab:chi_dif}, showing the difference between values of the true and predicted $\delta \chi^2$ on the training and validation data, as well as the relative error of the bound on $\sv$.